Bayooj/final_exam_Adebayo_Ojo/README.md

 ## How to Run
 1. Download/clone the repo.
 2. Open `index.html` in any modern browser.
-3. Open DevTools Console to see logs for Parts B & C outputs.

 ## Git Workflow (what I did)
 ```bash